BentleyJOakes/BentleyJOakes.github.io/_pages/about.md

 <div style="border-left: 4px solid #ED1C24; padding: 0.5em 1em; margin: 1rem 0;" markdown="1">
 Prof. Bentley Oakes is an Assistant Professor in the Department of Computer and Software Engineering at Polytechnique Montréal in Canada.
 He completed his Master's and PhD at McGill University, before becoming a post-doctoral researcher at both the University of Antwerp and the Université de Montréal.

-His interests and experiences are diverse, ranging from Digital Twins (including their structure, construction, and reporting) to model-driven engineering, ontologies, verification and validation (including formal verification), machine learning, co-simulation, and many other topics.
-His research focuses on capturing and utilizing the domain knowledge possessed by domain experts, such that they can more easily construct and reason about their complex systems.
+His interests and experiences are diverse, ranging from Digital Twins (including their structure, construction, and reporting) to model-driven engineering, ontologies, verification and validation, machine learning, and many other topics.
+His current research focuses on tools and methods that help domain experts model, construct, and reason about complex systems, with a particular focus on Digital Twin engineering.

 </div>